KmWahba808/AZ-900/README.md

 ---

-### 90. "A support plan solution that gives you best practice information, health status and notifications, and 24/7 access to billing information at the lowest possible cost is a Standard support plan."
+### 90. "A support plan solution that gives you best practice information, health status and notifications, and 24/7 access to billing information at the lowest possible cost is a <u>Standard support plan</u>."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. Developer